X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Conclusion

-Another very important aspect of this work is to open the possibility to make a robust prediction for near-Earth seasonal variations at higher energies.
+Perhaps, the most important aspect of this work is our prediction for near-Earth seasonal variations at higher energies.
+Indeed, the CXB observed by XMM-Newton was used here to constrain a few parameters of the model, which leads to a deterministic prediction of the signal at higher energies.
 Such a prediction could provide a decisive test of the AQN model.
 As shown in this paper, the radiation spectrum extends well beyond 6 keV, and we are in a position to make a prediction in the $\gamma$-ray range.
-The Gamma-ray Burst Monitor (GBM) instrument on the Fermi Telescope has multi-year archival data of $\gamma$-ray background measurements in the near-Earth environment \citep{meegan2009fermi}.
+In particular, NuSTAR (Nuclear Spectroscopic Telescope Array) is a NASA space based X ray telescope which operates in the range 3 to 79 keV.
+It would be very desirable\footnote{ We thank anonymous Referee for this suggestion.} if NuSTAR could analyse the seasonal variation in extended energy range up to 79 keV.
+Essentially this work predicts the spectrum and estimates the intensity in this energy range.
+Another, possible detector which is capable to test our predictions is the Gamma-ray Burst Monitor (GBM) instrument on the Fermi Telescope which has multi-year archival data of $\gamma$-ray background measurements in the near-Earth environment \citep{meegan2009fermi}.
 This would constitute the ideal data set to test our model because we are able to predict uniquely the X-ray background, as seen with XMM-\textit{Newton}, and the $\gamma$-ray background, as seen by GBM.
 According to the AQN model, the two backgrounds, separated by two orders of magnitude in frequency, should share very similar properties, once the instrumental and astrophysical sources are removed.
 This exciting project is left for our future work.